miketang84/lglib/doc/intro.md

 ###list
 Actually, list here contains two parts of APIs, array-part and queue/stack-part.
 It may be splited in the future.
 We will introduce common part, array part and queue part one by one in the following.

-initialization
+For initialization, you can create an empty list by `List()` or a list holding several elements by `List(tbl)`.
+For later one, constructor only selects list-type of elements in table to fill in a list.
+For example,

 	local lista = List()
 	local listb = List {1,2,3,4,5,6}

-@class method
-List.range(start, finish)
-start parameter is optional, and the default value is 1.
-Both sides are inclusive and a sequence of integers from "start" to "finish" are generated.
+`range(start, finish)` is a class method, where `start` parameter is optional, and its default value is 1.
+Both sides are inclusive and a sequence of integers from `start` to `finish` are generated.

 __eq()
 test whether two lists are equal or not, and can be written as l2 == l1